Schanze117/Kanban-Board/README.md

   ## Usage

   This application is intended to access a Kanban Board associated with a coding project to stay up to date on tasks and exchange thoughts and ideas in a secure space.

+  Login in with the username: JollyGuru and the password: password

   Here is a link to the deployed application on Render!